1EdTech/casa-protocol/protocol.md

 ## RELAY Conformance

-This conformance level implies that all functionality is provided for publishing to and querying from peers; however, it does not imply support for functions meant to convey data to outlets such as front ends or management tools.
+This conformance level implies that all functionality is provided for publishing to and querying from peers; however, it does not imply support for functions meant to convey data to outlets such as front-ends or management tools.

 This conformance level may be useful for nodes acting as aggregators or propagators.